luisakiefer/luisakiefer/README.md

 ### Hi, my name is Luísa Kiefer!

-- 🌱 I’m currently learning HTML, CSS, Javascript and Phyton
+- 🌱 I’m currently learning HTML, CSS, Javascript and Python
 - 💡 Hopefully, I will soon be working as developer
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: transitioning from a career of 10+ year as a journalist and an independent art curator to web-development.